redotvideo/revideo/README.md

 </p>
 <br/>

-# ReVideo - Make videos with AI
+# Revideo - Make videos with AI

 Revideo is